Delivery Hero: History

 On 10 December 2016, Delivery Hero acquired Singapore-based Foodpanda, a company valued at an estimated $3 billion at that time.

 In December 2016, the company announced the sale of its UK business Hungryhouse to Just Eat for at least £200m.
 However, the deal needed to be cleared by the Competition and Markets Authority of the UK before completion.
 On 12 October 2017, the CMA gave preliminary approval for Just Eat to acquire its smaller rival.

 In 2016, the company was valued at 2 billion euros.
 Delivery Hero went public in a listing on the Frankfurt Stock Exchange on 30 June 2017.
 The market valued it at 4 billion euros (twice as much as its original value).
 The listing was the largest by a European technology business in almost two years.
 Delivery Hero raised almost €1bn from the offering.

 In February 2018, Delivery Hero acquired deliveras.gr, a food delivery service in Greece.

 In December 2018, Delivery Hero sold their German operations to Takeaway.com.

 The German stock exchange Deutsche Börse announced on 19 August 2020 that Delivery Hero will replace Wirecard in Germany's leading index DAX.

-In August 2020 Delivery Hero acquired Instashop for 360 million dollars, the largest price ever commanded by a Greek startup.
+In August 2020, Delivery Hero acquired Instashop for 360 million dollars, the largest price ever commanded by a Greek startup.
 The deal has also resulted in a big win for founders and investors, Jabbar Group and Venture Friends the two Venture Capital firms who invested early on in Instashop.

 In December 2020, Delivery Hero announced that it would take control of South Korea's biggest food delivery app, Woowa Brothers Corp., at a $4 billion valuation.
 As part of the transaction, Delivery Hero and the management of Woowa have entered into a strategic partnership regarding the operations of Delivery Hero and Woowa in the Asia Pacific region, and will be able to mutually leverage market insights, technology, and operational best practices.

 In May 2021, Delivery Hero restarted its German operations following the entry of competitors Uber Eats and Wolt.
 However, it once again exited the German market in December, citing high costs.

+In May 2024, Uber announced its intention to purchase Delivery Hero's business in Taiwan, for $1.25 billion.